Common B2B demand generation questions

 How do you align content with the B2B buying journey?

 Map content to The Starr Conspiracy's Ten Demand States rather than traditional funnel stages for more precise targeting.
 Create problem-awareness content around industry challenges, solution-evaluation content comparing approaches, and partner-selection content demonstrating capabilities.
-Prospects move non-linearly, so content must work in isolation.
+Prospects move non-linearly, so content must work in isolation, without assuming the reader has seen anything else you've published.

 What's the role of expert content in demand generation?

 Expert content builds long-term market authority that makes all other demand generation more effective by establishing trust before prospects need your solution.
 Authority-building content increases organic reach, improves ad performance, and shortens sales cycles.
-However, expert positioning alone doesn't generate pipeline without conversion mechanisms like demo CTAs, workshop offers, or SDR handoff rules.
+Expert positioning alone doesn't generate pipeline, though.
+You still need conversion mechanisms like demo CTAs, workshop offers, or SDR handoff rules, because authority without an on-ramp leaves qualified buyers with nowhere to go.

 How much content do you need for effective B2B marketing?

-Most B2B companies need thorough coverage across awareness, consideration, and decision stages to support effective demand generation.
-This typically includes 20+ foundational blog posts, 3-5 guides or reports, case studies for top use cases, and supporting social content.
+Most B2B companies need thorough coverage across awareness, consideration, and decision stages to support effective demand generation, which typically means 20+ foundational blog posts, 3-5 guides or reports, case studies for top use cases, and supporting social content.
 Quality beats quantity.
+A tight library of high-converting pieces will outperform a sprawling archive of mediocre ones every time.

 How do you personalize B2B content at scale?

 Personalize by industry, company size, or role rather than individual-level customization, which doesn't scale in B2B markets.
 Create variations for your top 3 to 5 verticals and primary personas.
-Dynamic content tools can swap industry examples based on firmographic data without requiring separate content tracks.
+Dynamic content tools can swap industry examples based on firmographic data without requiring separate content tracks, so you get meaningful relevance without multiplying your editorial workload.

 How do you map content to pipeline generation?